NCNG Veterans Receive Recognition

-Twelve retired National Guardsmen pose for a photo during the NCNG Guardians of the Old North State Salute to Service retirement ceremony at North Carolina’s Joint Force Headquarters on September 7th, 2024.
+RALEIGH, N.C. - Twelve retired National Guardsmen returned to North Carolina’s Joint Force Headquarters where they were recognized during the NCNG Guardians of the Old North State Salute to Service retirement ceremony on September 7th, 2024.

+Each veteran was called upon to walk across the stage and receive a plaque commemorating their dedicated years of service to a long-standing organization.

+“This is really special,” said retired U.S. Army National Guardsman First Sgt.
+Holly Mullis.
+“I’ve spent the last 26 years of my life wearing this uniform so it’s great to feel like I’m appreciated.”

 |Date Taken: